-- a.
-Make sure your PC is connected to your router and the router is powered on. - b.
-Insert the Resource CD that came with your router into your PC. - The CD will automatically start and detect the language you are using on your PC.
-Select a different language option, if you prefer. - If the CD does not automatically start, browse the CD and double-click on 🔊.
+- Make sure your computer is connected to your router and the router is powered on. - Insert the Resource CD that came with your router into your computer. - The CD will automatically start and detect the language you are using on your computer.
+Select a different language option, if you prefer. - If the CD does not automatically start, browse the CD and double-click on 🔊 .

 - c.
 In the CD's menu, click Supporting Software, then click Netgear Firmware Recovery Utility, and follow the prompts for the recovery process. - Installation of the utility places a NETGEAR Router Recovery is shortcut on the desktop. - d.
 After firmware recovery is complete, follow the prompts to restore your configuration settings. - Power Light Stays Amber.
-When the router is turned on, the Power light turns amber for about 20 seconds and then turns green.
+When the router is turned on, the Power light turns amber for about 1 minute and then turns green.
 If the light does not turn green, the router has a problem.

-If the Power light is still amber 1 minute after turning on power to the router:
+If the Power light is still amber 2 minutes after turning on power to the router:

 - Turn the power off and back on to see if the router recovers. - b.
 Clear the router's configuration to factory defaults.
-This will set the router's IP address to 192.168.1.1.
-This procedure is explained in "Restoring the Default Password and Configuration Settings" on page 34.
+This procedure is explained in "Restoring the Default Password and Configuration Settings" on page 35.